patrick-mcgreal-dev/cv/src/markdown/cv.md

 Development on this project was very rapid.
 Each week, developers met with product owners to discuss business requirements to be implemented the following week.

-Because of this short development cycle, we put a lot of effort into keeping the codebase lean and refactorable.
+Because of the short development cycle, we put a lot of effort into keeping the codebase lean and refactorable.

 Some of the features we implemented were: